MJL1993/Weather-Dashboard/README.md

 Description:

-This is a weather dashboard webpage used to search for current weather data in particular city.
+This is a weather dashboard webpage used to search for current weather data in a particular city.

 When the user searches for a city, the website displays the following current weather data for the day:
 - City name & date